Opentrons/opentrons/api/docs/v2/new_labware.rst

 This information shows up in the Opentrons App (v6.3.0 or higher) after you import your protocol.
 A summary of liquids is available on the protocol detail page, and well-by-well detail is available in the Liquid Setup section of the protocol setup page.

 .. note::
     ``load_liquid`` does not validate volume for your labware.
 For example, you could label a 40 µL well plate with ``volume=50``.
-It's your responsibility to ensure the labels you use accurately reflect the amount of liquid a protocol dispenses into wells and reservoirs.
+It's your responsibility to ensure the labels you use accurately reflect the amount of liquid you can place into wells and reservoirs.

-Labelling vs Loading Liquids
+Labeling vs Handling Liquids
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``load_liquid`` arguments include a volume amount (``volume=n`` in µl).
+The ``load_liquid`` arguments include a volume amount (``volume=n`` in µL).
 This amount is just a label.
 It isn't a command or function that manipulates liquids.
 It only tells you how much liquid should be in a well at the start of the protocol.
 You need to use a method like :py:meth:`.transfer` to physically move liquids from a source to a destination.

 .. _v2-location-within-wells: